 For the 2020-2022 Integrated Report, sediment quality data from enclosed bays and estuaries in the San Diego Region were not compared to the recently established sediment quality objectives (“SQOs”) adopted by the State Water Board under Resolutions No. 2018-0028 and 2011-0017, due to unavailable or inadequate data.

 To be comparable to the SQOs, data must include concurrent measurements of sediment chemistry, toxicity, and benthic community taxonomy at specific stations in a waterbody.
-Data collected by the San Diego Water Board Regional Harbor Monitoring Program, the Southern California Bight Regional Monitoring Program (“BIGHT”), historic site investigations, and past cleanup orders were not available via CEDEN.
+Data collected by the San Diego Regional Water Board Harbor Monitoring Program, the Southern California Bight Regional Monitoring Program (“BIGHT”), historic site investigations, and past cleanup orders were not available via CEDEN.
 Entities who collected the data did not express an interest in voluntarily uploading data to CEDEN.
 Additionally, data sets available via CEDEN were missing toxicity or taxonomy data, were missing calculated station assessment scores, or were missing station locations.

 Necessary data sources were identified to conduct SQO assessments during the 2020-2022 Integrated Report cycle.
 Identified data sources were procured, where possible; however, some data were unavailable or inadequate for this cycle.
 The San Diego Region Water Board is actively procuring and conglomerating data for use in the upcoming 2024 Integrated Report as part of “off-cycle” efforts.
 Data yet to be received includes results from past BIGHT surveys, which represent the bulk of data collected for many of the region’s estuaries, and data from recent cleanup efforts, which are critical for a timely and accurate assessment.
 The assessment efforts will provide an evaluation of the station data submitted, including quality assurance checks on the raw data and station scores generated, and will provide mapping of the results.
 Impairment determinations will be conducted in future Integrated Report cycles by comparing data to the SQOs.